carolwu65/ai.taiwan/_news/2018-06-13-taiwan-govt-and-nvdia-collaborate-to-supercharge-ai-efforts.md

 The collaboration is focused on five key areas:

-1.Supercomputing infrastructure.
+### 1. Supercomputing infrastructure. ###
 NVIDIA and Taiwan government agencies will co-invest to bring NVIDIA’s most advanced technology to Taiwan, including the new NVIDIA HGX-2, which fuses AI and high performance computing into a single platform.

-2.Research.
+### 2. Research. ###
 NVIDIA Research, a global organization that includes some of the world’s best computer scientists, will collaborate with Taiwan researchers and startups to exchange best practices.

-3.Training.
+### 3. Training. ###
 NVIDIA will expand its Deep Learning Institute — which has provided developers worldwide with hands-on training for beginning and advanced AI techniques — to train thousands of Taiwanese developers on the latest AI capabilities.

-4.Startups.
+### 4. Startups. ###
 Taiwan agencies and NVIDIA will work together to help Taiwan AI startups through NVIDIA’s Inception startup accelerator program, which is helping more than 2,800 young companies globally.

-5.Innovation.
+### 5. Innovation. ###
 Joint investment in developing AI solutions for key vertical markets for Taiwan, including manufacturing, healthcare, safe cities and transportation.

 ### Building on a grand plan ###